hite/SwiftUI-CSS_example/README.md

 ```

 ## the other benefits of using SwiftUI-CSS
-1. more easy to change a lot of styles when state change.
+1. more easy to change a lot of styles when state changes.
 ``` switfui
 // without swiftui-css
 if festival == 'Christmas' {